mixxxdj/manual/source/chapters/user_interface.rst

 **Track Title**
   The title of the track that was loaded into a deck is displayed on top.
-This is the same as the title listed under the :guilabel:`Title` column heading in the Mixxx library.
-This information is initially loaded from the track's :term:`metadata`.
+This is the same as the title listed under the :guilabel:`Title` column heading in the :ref:`Mixxx library <library-tracks>`.
+This information is initially loaded from the track's
+  :term:`metadata`.
 If the metadata is missing, the title and artist are guessed from the filename.

 **Track Artist**
   The artist of the track is listed below.
-It is the same as listed under the :guilabel:`Artist` column heading in the Mixxx library.
+It is the same as listed under the :guilabel:`Artist` column heading in the :ref:`Mixxx library <library-tracks>`.

 **Time Elapsed/Remaining/Both**
   By default it displays the total elapsed time in the track up to the